dypfinal/S-Kare-Skin-Cancer-Detection/README.md

 ## Overview

 This repository contains the code for a comprehensive skin cancer detection.
 The application leverages advanced NLP techniques and image analysis to provide an efficient and user-friendly solution for patients concerned about skin health.
 Key features include an NLP chatbot, image upload and analysis, and consultation booking for high-risk predictions.
+There are 2 Interfaces , one for Patient (App Directory) and another for Doctors(Doctor App Directory)

-## Features
+## Features - Patient

 ### NLP Chatbot
 - **Engages in a conversation** with the patient to understand their skin problems using advanced NLP techniques.